NuGet/docs.microsoft.com-nuget/docs/release-notes/NuGet-6.10.md

 ### 6.10.0 Known issues

-NuGet.exe 6.10.0 and VisualMo Studio 17.10.0 may have failures during NuGet operations for projects using packages.config under the following scenarios:
+NuGet.exe 6.10.0 and Visual Studio 17.10.0 may have failures during NuGet operations for projects using packages.config under the following scenarios:

 * Two or more projects in the solution have the same name
 * Two or more projects in the solution use the same packages.config file (the project files exist in the same directory)